shabbyrobe/amiss/doc/modifying.rst

 When the default behaviour of Object Insertion just won't do, you can insert a list of values directly.

-This is useful when:
+This is useful when

 - You want to do a quick and dirty insert of just a few values; or
 - You would like to have finer, explicit control over the fields to be inserted.

 .. code-block:: php